-To be based on Volkswagen Group’s MQB-A0 platform, the new Volkswagen Virtus sedan will make global debut in November 2017.
+Based on Volkswagen Group’s MQB-A0 platform, the new Volkswagen Virtus sedan will replace the Vento sedan.

 |Minimum||Rs 10 lakh|

 |Maximum||Rs 15 lakh|

 Unlike the current generation model based on the PQ25 platform, the new Virtus will be developed on the new MQB-A0 platform that also underpins the new-gen Polo.
 Sitting on the new underpinnings, Virtus is slightly longer and will have a longer wheelbase than the outgoing Vento sedan.
 With most of the cues taken from the new-gen Polo, we expect the Honda City rivalling sedan to be priced between Rs 10 lakh to Rs 15 lakh.
 Read More – Volkswagen T-ROC Compact SUV Revealed

 |Engine||1.4L TSI, 1.2L TSI petrol and a 1.5L Diesel|

 Volkswagen has released engine details of the global model, which will be launched in January 2018 in South America.
 The 2018 VW Virtus comes with two engines – a 1.6-litre, four-cylinder petrol and a 1.0-litre, 3-cylinder turbocharged petrol.
 Coupled to a five-speed manual gearbox, the naturally aspired unit is capable of producing 117bhp of power and 162Nm of torque.
 On the other side, the turbo unit churns out 128bhp of power and 200Nm of torque and is paired to a 6-speed manual gearbox.